YoussefShabo/Daily-Tasks/07-15/Text.md

 -reach out to 2 people for informational interviews GA -reach out to Anya and Saeke?
--add flash cards app to portfolio
+-add flash cards app to portfolio [Done]
--add Movie Library to Portfolio
+-add Movie Library to Portfolio [Done]
 -create and deploy a react app